VedantVas/VedantVas/README.md

-- 👋 Hi, I’m @VedantVas
+👋 Hi, I’m @VedantVas
-- 👀 I’m interested in ...learning AIML .
+👀 I’m interested in learning AI/ML
-- 🌱 I’m currently learning ...python for machine learning.
-- 💞️ I’m looking to collaborate on ...working AI related problems.
+🌱 I’m currently learning Python for machine learning 💞️ I’m looking to collaborate on AI-related problems
-- 📫 How to reach me ..."www.linkedin.com/in/vedant-vashishtha-701608255"
+📫 How to reach me: www.linkedin.com/in/vedant-vashishtha-4933b3301
-- 😄 Pronouns: ...vini.
+😄 Pronouns: he/him
-- ⚡ Fun fact: ...I have a lot to learn,which makes me confused from where to start .
+⚡ Fun fact: "I'm on a quest to teach machines—while they teach me patience."

 <!---
 VedantVas/VedantVas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.